TheCosmosSeries/DimensionalPocketsII/README.md

 ### Development Team Applications:
  - Please feel free to email: thecosmicnebula_@outlook.com

+## The Cosmos Series
+This mod is part of [The Cosmos Series](https://www.github.com/TheCosmosSeries).

 | 2024 @ TheCosmicNebula | The Cosmos Series | All Rights Reserved (Except Where Specified) |